Levity (film)

-Levity is a 2003 drama film directed by Ed Solomon starring Billy Bob Thornton, Morgan Freeman, Holly Hunter and Kirsten Dunst.
+Levity is a 2003 drama film directed by Ed Solomon starring Billy Bob Thornton, Morgan Freeman, Holly Hunter, and Kirsten Dunst.
 The soundtrack was composed by Mark Oliver Everett of the band Eels.
 Levity was filmed in Montreal, Quebec, Canada.
 It was the opening film at the 2003 Sundance Film Festival and went into a limited release on April 4, 2003.

 Plot

-Manual Jordan, a man who served nearly 23 years for killing a teenager during an attempted robbery, is released on parole in spite of his objections.
+Manuel Jordan, a man who served nearly 23 years for killing a teenager during an attempted robbery, is released on parole in spite of his objections.
 After spending his time staring at a clipping of Abner Easley, the boy he killed, he returns to the city he used to live in to find redemption.
 He ends up living at a community house which is run by Miles Evans, a preacher.
-He offers Manual work so he can pay for the room, and Manual places Abner's photo in his room to remind himself of his crime.
+He offers Manuel work so he can pay for the room, and Manuel places Abner's photo in his room to remind himself of his crime.

 While staying at the community house, he befriends Sofia Mellinger, a wild young woman with no adult figure in her life.
-Manual also encounters Adele Easley, the elder sister of Abner.
-She does not recognize Manual and in his pursuit for forgiveness, he forms a friendship with her, and their relationship begins to develop.
+Manuel also encounters Adele Easley, the elder sister of Abner.
+She does not recognize Manuel and in his pursuit for forgiveness, he forms a friendship with her, and their relationship begins to develop.

-Manual gets his chance for redemption when Adele's rebellious teenage son becomes involved in violence.
-Manual tries to befriend him and steer him in the right direction, ever mindful of the past.
+Manuel gets his chance for redemption when Adele's rebellious teenage son becomes involved in violence.
+Manuel tries to befriend him and steer him in the right direction, ever mindful of the past.